OpenInverterGateway/OpenInverterGateway/README.md

 * It supports convenient OTA firmware update (`http://<ip>/firmware`)
 * It supports basic access to arbitrary modbus data
 * It tries to autodected which protocol version to use
+* Wifi manager with own access point for initial configuration of Wifi and MQTT server (IP: 192.168.4.1, SSID: GrowattConfig, Pass: growsolar)

 Not supported:
 * It does not make use the RTC or SPI Flash of these boards..